tohidhanfi20/Farmly---The_Grocery_App/README.md

 Eco-Friendly: Support sustainable practices with eco-friendly packaging and local sourcing of products.
 Farmly aims to revolutionize the way you shop for groceries by combining convenience, quality, and personalized service into one seamless app experience.

-# STEP 1 : Launch an Ubuntu(22.04) T2 Large Instance
+# STEP 1 : Launch an Machine in any cloud

++ Name - Your Choice
++ Image - Ubuntu
++ T2 Large Instance
++ Storage - 15gb

 # Step 2 —